1099-MISC, Independent Contractors, and Self-Employed

 - You should also be aware of Schedule SE (Form 1040) (PDF), Self-Employment Tax, which must be filed if net earnings from self-employment are $400 or more.
 This form is used to figure your social security and Medicare tax which is based on your net self-employment income.

 - You may need to make estimated tax payments.
-See the worksheet in Form 1040-ES (PDF), Estimated Tax for Individuals for more details on who must pay estimated tax.
-If estimated tax is not timely paid, you may also need to file Form 2210 (PDF), Underpayment of Estimated Tax by Individuals, Estates & Trusts.
+Refer to Form 1040-ES (PDF), Estimated Tax for Individuals, for more details on who must pay estimated tax.
+If you need to make estimated tax payments and do not pay them timely, you may also need to file Form 2210 (PDF), Underpayment of Estimated Tax by Individuals, Estates & Trusts.

 - Publication 334, Tax Guide for Small Business

-- Schedule C (Form 1040) (PDF), Profit or Loss from Business (Sole Proprietorship)
+- Instructions for Schedule C (Form 1040) (PDF), Profit or Loss From Business

 Category: Interest, Dividends, Other Types of Income